 - You have a need for medical care (e.g., nursing, therapy) on a short-term, intermittent basis.

 - You are homebound or have limited ability to receive outpatient care (see this Medicare document for more information).
-You cannot receive home health care if you are working, as you will not meet the requirement for being homebound.
+You cannot receive home health care if you are working outside of your home, as you will not meet the requirement for being homebound.

 How do I pick a home health provider?